Temporally Consistent Online Depth Estimation in Dynamic Scenes: Experimental Setup

 \subsection{Metrics}

-We quantify the temporal inconsistency by a temporal end-point-error ($\tepe$) metric and the relative error ($\teper$), which both compare the predicted disparity changes with the ground truth given cross-frame correspondences:
+We propose to quantify the temporal inconsistency by a temporal end-point-error ($\tepe$) metric and the relative error ($\teper$) given cross-frame correspondences:

-where $\Delta d, \Delta d_\text{gt}$ are \textit{signed} disparity change and $\epsilon = 1\mathrm{e}{-3}$ avoids division by zero. $\tepe$ is generally proportional to the ground truth magnitude and thus better reflects consistencies in pixels with large motion. $\teper$ better captures the consistencies of static pixels due to the $1/\epsilon$ weight.
+where $\Delta d, \Delta d_\text{gt}$ are \textit{signed} disparity change and $\epsilon = 1\mathrm{e}{-3}$ avoids division by zero.
+Intuitively, $\tepe$ and $\teper$ reflects the absolute and relative error between predicted and ground truth depth motion between two time points. $\tepe$ is generally proportional to the ground truth magnitude and thus better reflects consistencies in pixels with large motion. $\teper$ better captures the consistencies of static pixels due to the $1/\epsilon$ weight.
 We also report threshold metrics of 3px for $\tepe$ and 100\% for $\teper$ ($\dmetricsup{3px}{t}$, $\dmetricsup{100\%}{t}$).
 Temporal metrics themselves can be limited as a network can be temporally consistent but wrong.
 Therefore, we also report the per-pixel disparity error using EPE and threshold metric of 3px ($\dmetric{3px}$).
-We exclude pixels with extreme scene flow ($>$ 210px) or disparity ($<$1px or $>$210px) following \cite{teed2021raft}.
+We exclude pixels with extreme scene flow ($>$ 210px) or disparity ($<$1px or $>$210px) following \cite{teed2021raft} as they are generally outliers in our intended application.
 For all metrics, lower is better.